UzL-ITS/SEVurity/README.md

 4. Compile the kernel with "/my-make-kernel.sh" and install it on the host system.
 On subsequent changes you only need to recompile the KVM kernel module.
 This can be done with "my-make-kvm-modules.sh".

 ### Attack
-1. Run the "userland/do-load-<kernel version>-plaintext.sh" script.
+1. Run the "userland/do-load-{kernel version}-plaintext.sh" script.
 This will populate the known plaintext database in the kernel module.

 2. Start the VM with the launch-qemu.sh script provided by AMD[3].